tjmahr/polypoly/README.md

 ![](fig/README-trees-comparison-1.png)

 The linear trend drives the growth curve.
 The quadratic and cubic terms make tiny contributions.
 We can see that the intercept term does nothing (because we used `scale()` in the model).

-Hmmm... perhaps I need to find a better example dataset for the demo.
+Hmmm... perhaps we need to find a better example dataset for this example.

 Resources
 ---------